johncanero/ColorSequenceGame/README.md

 and lights and requires a user to repeat the sequence.

 This is the Color Sequence Game (Improved Interface) 🟥🟨🟩🟦
+> The game is only working on Desktop view

 </div>